 After a long and arduous journey from Tokyo we arrived in Kathmandu, colourful, crazy, congested Kathmandu.
 After the clean streets and iced coffees of Tokyo, Kathmandu came as a shock.
 Our taxi ride from the airport to the tourist area of Thamel gave us a taste of what was to come.
 Crazy driving and traffic, crowds of people and a vibrancy and energy that’s hard not to like.
-We stayed in Kathmandu just long enough to pick up some last minute supplies and our permits for the Annapurna circuit.
+We stayed in Kathmandu just long enough to pick up some last minute supplies.
+We also had to arrange our permits for hiking the Annapurna circuit.

 We decided to take a private car from Kathmandu to Besisahar rather than the local bus, as splitting the cost four ways and saving some time seemed to make sense.
 The journey was still six or seven hours over some pretty terrible roads but we arrived in one piece and checked into a $1 a night hotel.
 So yeah Nepal is cheap, probably the cheapest place I’ve ever been.
 Accommodation is cheap as is local food, beer is pretty comparable to what you’d pay in the US.
 Besisahar was much more relaxed than Kathmandu, the locals don’t get the same level of interaction with foreigners so they were intrigued by us.
 Little kids approaching us on the streets and staring at our beards, blue eyes and blonde hair.

-Next morning we would be hitting the trail so after some food and a little exploring we hit the hay.
+Next morning we would begin hiking the Annapurna Circuit so after some food we hit the hay.
 We took the local bus to Khudi and as soon as we left Besisahar the roads went from bad to terrible.
 The packed bus slowly made its way over rocks and river beds and teetered over long drops several times.
 This is real travel, none of this air con, wifi stuff.

-Many people skip this section of the trail, effectively skipping the “jungle” section.
+Many people skip this section when hiking the Annapurna Circuit.
+It effectively skips the “jungle” section.
 We decided that seeing the trail transition from jungle to snowy passes would be worth the extra effort.

 Hitting the Trail